Pre-Race

 At some point I glanced at my Garmin and I saw an average pace of under 1:10 per 100 yards.
 “There’s no way”, I thought.
 That’s the speed I would sprint for about 200 yards.
 Seeing that, I knew it was going to be a fast swim.
 As I got under the bridges and closer to the finish of the swim, it became more crowded.
 I had to go around quite a few people which is always annoying.

 The finish was pretty fun as there were stairs coming out of the water and onto the landing.
-A volunteer reached out her hand and I grabbed it and she helped pull me out 0809_000557of the water and up the stairs.
+A volunteer reached out her hand and I grabbed it and she helped pull me out of the water and up the stairs.
 I looked at the race clock as I went over the timing mat and saw 1:08.
 I had no idea how far back I started from the first group, but I knew it had to be at least 15 minutes, which meant a fast swim.

 Swim Time: 00:46:11, 1:11/100m pace